j-d-carmichael/quilk/README.md

 #quilk

-<span style="font-size:small;">Guys and gals, although this is just a presonal project of mine.. if you fancy helping out do give me a shout :) It is pretty much stable and I don't foresee the architecture changing too drastically now, but I have not tested this cross platform too much yet, works on windows10 and linux mint a.t.m., should work on macs.</span>
+<span style="font-size:small;font-weight:500;">This is just currently a little project of mine.. if you fancy helping out do give me a shout :) It is pretty much stable and I don't foresee the architecture changing too drastically now, but I have not tested this cross platform too much yet, tested on windows10 and Linux Mint 18 a.t.m., should work on macs but yet to try.</span>
 ---

+### Coming next
+1. Integration of modules into the release commands, example use case clearly being the node_minify for release.
+2. Conversion of the quilk module keys to lowercase and underscored for normalisation over all modules, quilk packaged and project custom.

 ### Index
 *  [Intro](#intro)